yamini-ban/security-test/README.md

 # security-test
-A Repo to trigger a mock security breach on GitGuardian
+A repo to trigger a mock security breach on GitGuardian